 The current study utilizes multivariate discriminant techniques to analyze the financial performance of commercial banks with total assets less than or equal to \$10 billion.
 These banks are divided into two groups.
 In each group are approximately 1,500 banks.
 The first group contains banks with the highest concentrations of commercial construction and land development loans.
 These loans are among the riskiest assets currently held by commercial banks and are major contributors to the financial difficulties of almost 800 "problem" banks.
-The other group conservative lenders.
+The other group contains banks with the lowest concentrations of the same type loans.
+This group represents very conservative lenders.
 The model utilizes the CAMELS rating framework popularized by banking regulators and researchers.
 Included in the model are proxy variables for capital adequacy, asset quality, management, earnings, liquidity and sensitivity to market risk.
 Three periods are investigated: The End of the Boom (2006.4); Market Collapse (2008.4); and the Road to Recovery?
 (2010.1)-the latest available data.
 The discriminant model correctly classifies approximately 81-84% of cases in both the original and the validation groups.